projectcalico/calicoctl/docs/LearnCalico.md

  - [calico-kubernetes](https://github.com/projectcalico/calico-kubernetes):
    Implements the Calico plugin for running Calico with kubernetes orchestrator.
-This is used when the calico node is started with the `--kubernetes` flag.
+This is used when the Calico node is started with the `--kubernetes` flag.